CelesteJBembry/DestinationApp/README.md

 The user is then presented with easy to read information about the city and some recommended places to visit.

-It also presents with availble tours in that city, avearge cost and option to book them if interested.
+It also presents with availble tours in that city, average cost and option to book them if interested.

 ![](images/screenshot.png)